dougeby/IntuneDocs/intune/device-passcode-reset.md

 ## Resetting iOS passcodes

 Passcodes are removed from iOS devices.
-If there is a passcode compliance policy set, then the device prompts the user to set a new passcode in Settings.
+If there's a passcode compliance policy set, then the device prompts the user to set a new passcode in Settings.

 ## Next steps